gopher-snakes-2013/phase-2-guide/week-1/lightning-talks.md

 ## Friday
 * How can I inform the user when active record validations fail?

-Thomas -- Abstraction vs Indirection \n
+* Thomas -- Abstraction vs Indirection

-Kenneth -- Params Hash
+* Kenneth -- Params Hash

 ## Available Talks
 * What is a protocol?